 How do I stop bleeding after a tooth extraction?

-Bite down gently on a piece of gauze, and it placed over the extraction site for about 30-45 minutes.
+Bite gently on a piece of gauze and place it over the extraction site for 30-45 minutes.
 This pressure helps form a blood clot, which is important for healing.
 If the bleeding continues, you can replace the gauze and bite down again.
-Avoid rinsing your mouth, drinking through a straw, or doing anything that might dislodge the clot for the first 24 hours.
+For the first 24 hours, avoid rinsing your mouth, drinking through a straw, or doing anything that might dislodge the clot.
 If the bleeding doesn’t stop or is heavy, contact your dentist!

 Can an emergency dentist remove wisdom teeth?

 Yes, an emergency dentist can remove wisdom teeth, especially if they’re causing severe pain, infection, or other urgent issues.
 Depending on the complexity of the extraction, the emergency dentist might perform the procedure right away or refer you to an oral surgeon.
-The goal is to relieve pain and prevent further complications as quickly as possible.
+The goal is to relieve pain and prevent further complications quickly.

 What constitutes a dental emergency for children?